boof/shadows/README.markdown

 ## ROADMAP

-1.0:
+1st Version of Shadows:

-- implemented Presenter pattern
+- should implement Presenter pattern (ok)
-- TODO: write Shadow generators
+- should have a Test suite (almost complete)
-- TODO: write Test suite
+- should have generators (zero)
-- TODO: write Documentation
+- should have documentation (only this file, yet)

 Copyright (c) 2009 Florian Aßmann, released under the MIT license